-“Master of Voice” at Sandberg Institute Amsterdam and the Pure Fiction Class at the Staedelschule Frankfurt / Main, Slought към Temple University Philadelphia.
+“Master of Voice” at Sandberg Institute Amsterdam and the Pure Fiction Class at the Staedelschule Frankfurt / Main, Slought към University of Pennsylvania, Philadelphia.

 Another long-term project run by Swimming Pool is Sofia Art Map, a non-commercial initiative to support the diversity and collaborations of Sofia’s independent art scene.

 Swimming Pool's founder and director is Viktoria Draganova, and it is run by The Blue Cube Foundation.